-Cooper Parry Group Limited are responsible for the preparation and submission to the ESFA of the annual financial statements.
+Cooper Parry Group Limited have been appointed as our auditors for 2022-23.
+They are responsible for the preparation and submission to the ESFA of the annual financial statements.
 They are also responsible for the audit of the financial statements and production of the management letter outlining any weaknesses found in the Trust's internal controls.
+The appointment of external auditors is considered by the Directors on an annual basis.